bitfasching/VolumeFader/README.md

 There are a couple of internal methods of which some might come in handy to be used manually in particular cases.
 All of them are meant to be called on a *VolumeFader* instance.

 ###### .stop() & .start()
 - Suspends and resumes the fader.
-While called internally, these methods can be used to manually stop the fader from altering the media's volume.
+While called internally, these methods can be used to manually prevent the fader from altering the media's volume or to avoid a callback to be fired.
 Note that the internal fade progress is not stopped.
 - Returns the *VolumeFader* instance for chaining.

 ###### .scale.volumeToInternal( *level* )